florianfrick/Autonomous-Vehicle-Competition-Spring-2025/README.md

 - Jay Warren
 - Florian Frick

+## Results
+- See report.pdf for the technical report.
+- See ProjectVideoLinks for videos demonstrating the robot's capabilities.

 ## Objectives

-- Vision-based line following using camera and Canny edge detection.
+- Vision-based line following using camera and contour detection with OpenCV.
-- Model Predictive Control (MPC) for smooth path following.
 - PID controller for comparison.
-- Traffic sign detection (stop signs, speed limits) – In Progress
+- Traffic sign detection (stop signs, speed limits)
-- Real-time telemetry interface – In Progress

 ## Repository Structure